Auneor/documentation/content/applications/general/users/manage_users.rst

    :alt: View of the settings page emphasizing the manage users field in Odoo

 | Fill in the form with the needed information.
 Under the tab
-  :doc:`Access Rights <users/access_rights>` choose the group within each application the user can have access to.
+  :doc:`Access Rights <access_rights>` choose the group within each application the user can have access to.
 | The list of applications shown is based on the applications installed on the database.